 “Thomas went into his own bedroom pretty early on – we couldn’t sleep and noticed when we went to bed we disturbed him” Sue and Thomas, parents of Thomas, 2 years

-I really wish I had a more satisfying answer for those parents, because like I say, I completely get it.
-I understand wanting those two best-case-scenarios to live in harmony.
-Sleep next to your baby but have them not wake you up repeatedly through the night.
-That would be magical, no question
+The short answer is yes there will be strategies you can implement but they might not be the complete solution you are after.
+I certainly can't promise no squirming for example, I understand wanting those two best-case-scenarios to live in harmony.
+Sleep next to your baby but have them not squirm or repeatedly through the night.
+That would be magical, no question.